-After switching off the engine, wait one minute before checking the level.
+After switching off the engine, wait one minute before checking the

-The engine oil is at a level between the lower edge lacktriangle and the upper edge lacktriangle of the level viewer.
+The engine oil is at a level between lower edge (A) and middle (B) of the level viewer.

-- " If the engine oil is not up to the lower edge \mathbf{A} of the level viewer: - Add engine oil. ( p.
-95)
+- " If the engine oil is not at a level between lower edge (A) and middle (B) of the level viewer: - Add engine oil. ( p.
+98)